purestorage/pso-csi/docs/csi-filesystem-options.md

  yum install -y nfs-utils
 ```

-2. _**FlashBlade support:**_ When you backend storage type is FB, PSO will ignore the `FsType` and `CreateOptions` parameters by default since FB does not allow users to format the filesystem when you attach volumes.
+2. _**FlashBlade support:**_ When your backend storage type is FB, PSO will ignore the `FsType` and `CreateOptions` parameters by default since FB does not allow users to format the filesystem when you attach volumes.
 The default filesystem for FB is `nfs`.
 However, users can still specify the `MountOptions` to mount volumes.
 By default, PSO uses NFS4.1 portocol to connect the FlashBlade backend store, please make sure your host node(s) NFS client supports NFS 4.1.
 If your node does not support NFS 4.1, PSO will fall back to use NFS 3.0 automatically.

 3. _**Kubenetes default Filesystem:**_